Reedyuk/write-properties/README.md

 # write-properties GitHub Action

-write-properties allows you to write key values to your .properties file.
+write-properties allows you to write key values to your .properties file on *Any* github platform e.g. MacOS, Linux, Windows

 ## Integrating with GitHub actions